btkostner/jumar/docs/deployment.md

 ### Updating

 Updating a Cockroach cluster is much easier than most other databases when it's ran in a multi node setup.
 All you'll need to do is update the image set in the `fly.toml` file and run `fly deploy`.
-This will create a new release on Fly.io, taking down one node at a time while it's restarted.
+This will create a new release on Fly.io, taking down one node at a time while it's upgrading.
+The Jumar application will gracefully handle this and reconnect to another node if the current connect node goes down.